ineffably/vibe-space-shooter/memory-bank/activeContext.md

 We have also adjusted entity scaling to make ships appear at a more appropriate size, and implemented the enemy limits from the spec (maximum 10 enemies on screen, 3 active shots per enemy, and minimum shooting interval of 0.5 seconds).

+We've also fixed a critical issue with player ship movement, adjusting the ship speed to 3.0 (down from the initial 300 which was too fast, and up from 0.3 which was too slow).
+This provides a balanced, responsive movement experience that feels right within the game environment.

 Our current focus is on implementing the scrolling star background and adding sound effects to further enhance the gaming experience according to the spec.

 ## Recent Changes